 There can be side effects to antiretroviral drugs.
 Some people will tolerate them more easily than others.
 Side effects usually occur in the first month or two of treatment and lessen over time.
-If you are starting on treatment, ask your doctor what to expect and how to manage the side effects.
+When starting on treatment, ask your doctor what to expect and how to manage the side effects.
 Tell your doctor about anything you do experience.
 It may be possible to switch medications.
 Don’t ever stop taking your medications without first talking to your doctor.

 Common side effects: